 You nearly killed it.

-Thank God somebody adopted the case.
+Thank God somebody adopted it.

 I think that's an exaggeration.